desjare/grumpyplayer/README.md

 * streamer (curl)
 * subtitle (ssa/ass)

-Overall I think it is a good example of how to use ffmpeg to decode a video from file or stream and use the viddeo and audio media for playback.
+Overall I think it is a good example of how to use ffmpeg to decode a video from file or stream and use the video and audio media for playback.

 <h2>Credits</h2>